-- to elect ten directors to serve on the Hanesbrands Board of Directors until Hanesbrands' next annual meeting of stockholders and until their successors are duly elected and qualify; - to vote on a proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our 2016 fiscal year: - to vote on a proposal to approve, on an advisory basis, executive compensation as disclosed in the proxy statement for our 2016 Annual Meeting, and - 4. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- to elect ten directors to serve on the Hanesbrands Board of Directors until Hanesbrands' next annual meeting of stockholders and until their successors are duly elected and qualify; - 2. to vote on a proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our 2017 fiscal year; - to vote on a proposal to approve, on an advisory basis, executive compensation as disclosed in the proxy statement for our 2017 Annual Meeting; - 4. to vote on a proposal to recommend, on an advisory basis, the frequency of future advisory votes regarding executive compensation; and - 5. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.